Lehman College: Campus

 The Lehman College Center for the Performing Arts is a professional theater which seats 2,310.
 The campus is also home to the Lehman College Art Gallery.

 The Apex, Lehman College's post-modern style athletic and fitness facility, opened in 1994.
 Designed by architect Rafael Viñoly, the Apex stands in contrast to the original Gothic Revival buildings that define the campus.

 In 2024, Lehman opened a new building dedicated to nursing.
 The $95 million building, designed by Urbahn Architects, is four stories high.

+Public transit access

-The New York City Subway's Bedford Park Boulevard–Lehman College station is located near the campus and is named for the college.
+The New York City Subway's Bedford Park Boulevard–Lehman College station, served by the 4 train, is located near the campus and is named for the college.
+The college can also be reached with the or bus.